bnevis-i/security-secret-store/doc/threat-model/threat_model.md

 ### Snap-based runtimes

+All services running within a single snap are assumed to be within the same trust boundary.
+However, even in a snap, due to the use of mandatory access control, there are stronger-than-normal process isolation policies in place, as documented below.

 #### General protections

 * The `root` user in a snap is subject to namespace constraints and MAC rules enforced by LSMs configured as part of the snap.